AaronToh/my_kafka/README.md

 ## Circular Buffer Implementation

 The circular buffer is used to synchronise the epoll thread and the worker threads that write to storage.
 I implemented two versions of the buffer.
-The first version uses a condition variable and a mutex, which eliminates busy waiting at the price of kernel context switches.
-The other version is a lock-free implementation that busy waits for the head or tail atomic variables to change, eliminating the need for kernel context switches at the price of spending CPU cycles while waiting.
-Reads and writes to these atomics use C++ acquire and release ordering - the writing thread releases only after it has written the actual data, and the reading thread acquires before reading that data, so it never observes a stale or partially written value.
+The first version, [`cond_var_ring_buffer.h`](src/cond_var_ring_buffer.h), uses a condition variable and a mutex, which eliminates busy waiting at the price of kernel context switches.
+The other version, [`lock_free_ring_buffer.h`](src/lock_free_ring_buffer.h), busy waits for the head or tail atomic variables to change, eliminating the need for kernel context switches at the price of spending CPU cycles while waiting.
+Reads and writes to these atomics use `std::memory_order_release` and `std::memory_order_acquire`: the writing thread releases only after it has written the actual data, and the reading thread acquires before reading that data, so it never observes a stale or partially written value.

 ## Build